ibm-cloud-docs/account/trustedprofile-create.md

    In the description, provide a list of actions available for this trusted profile.
    {: tip}

 1. Create a claim rule for your trusted profile that follows the principle of least privilege by specifying conditions that target only the resources that need access.
 Conditions apply to all existing future resources.
 You can also create a direct link with specific, existing resources.

-      **Create conditions**
+       Create conditions
-      For compute resources, set the `type` attribute to `Profile-CR`.
+      :   For compute resources, set the `type` attribute to `Profile-CR`.
 For more information, see the [IAM Identity Services API](/apidocs/iam-identity-token-api#create-claim-rule-request).

       ```bash
       curl -X POST 'https://iam.cloud.ibm.com/v1/profiles/PROFILE_ID/rules' -H 'Authorization: Bearer TOKEN' -H 'Content-Type: application/json' -H 'Accept: application/json' -d '{